walterra/node-es-transformer/README.md

 ## Features

 - Buffering/Streaming for both reading and indexing.
 Files are read using streaming and Elasticsearch ingestion is done using buffered bulk indexing.
 This is tailored towards ingestion of large files.
 Successfully tested so far with JSON and CSV files in the range of 20-30 GBytes.
-On a single machine running both `node-es-transformer` and Elasticsearch ingestion rates up to 20k documents/second were achieved (2,9 GHz Intel Core i7, 16GByte RAM, SSD).
+On a single machine running both `node-es-transformer` and Elasticsearch ingestion rates up to 20k documents/second were achieved (2,9 GHz Intel Core i7, 16GByte RAM, SSD), depending on document size.
 - Supports wildcards to ingest/transform a range of files in one go.
 - Supports fetching documents from existing indices using search/scroll.
 This allows you to reindex with custom data transformations just using JavaScript in the `transform` callback.
 - The `transform` callback gives you each source document, but you can split it up in multiple ones and return an array of documents.
 An example use case for this: Each source document is a Tweet and you want to transform that into an entity centric index based on Hashtags.